Deployment and Scaling

-JuliaRun architecture is designed for two kinds of workloads:
+Can run on two kinds of workloads:

-The user can, with the help of simple and uniform platform independent APIs, use JuliaRun for authentication and multi-tenancy, choose an appropriate storage for data, and let it autoscale(processes and VMs alike), on dynamic node types (GPUs, spot instances, hi-memory, hi-CPU).
+JuliaRun provides a great interface to manage both code and packages.
+It also gives insight into all those packages (and code) with comprehensive application metrics and verbose log management tools.
+The user can, with the help of simple and uniform platform-independent APIs, use JuliaRun for authentication and multi-tenancy, choose appropriate storage for data, and let it autoscale(processes and VMs alike), on dynamic node types (GPUs, spot instances, hi-memory, hi-CPU).

 The robust JuliaRun architecture leverages on open source technologies like Kubernetes and Docker, making it very flexible and easily accessible, via simple Julia APIs.

 JuliaRun provides APIs to filter, stream and search into distributed application logs at any level of granularity.
-JuliaRun collects and assimilates logs, and messages from stdout and stderr into a central location and makes realtime operations on it possible via the popular open source analytics tool, ElasticSearch.
+JuliaRun collects and assimilates logs, and messages from stdout and stderr into a central location and makes real-time operations on it possible via the popular open source analytics tool, ElasticSearch.

-Application and System Metrics:
+Application and System Metrics

-Alerts / Notifications:
+Alerts / Notifications

-Alerts and events derived from metrics and logs notify abnormal or extra normal conditions, and enable scaling or powering applications accordingly up or down.
+Alerts and events derived from metrics and logs notify abnormal or extra normal conditions and enable scaling or powering applications accordingly up or down.

-Authentication / Authorization:
+Authentication / Authorization

-OpenID based authentication enables JuliaRun to combine multiple authentication platforms, while Kubernetes enables seamless authorization and resource allocation (using RBACs, Namespaces and Quotas).
+OpenID based authentication enables JuliaRun to combine multiple authentication platforms, while Kubernetes enables seamless authorization and resource allocation (using RBACs, Namespaces, and Quotas).

-JuliaRun provides fully customizable cluster autoscaler, with features like selecting specific nodes while scaling down to avoid interruption of critical processes, scaling based on resource reservation instead of system load, and keeping configurable headroom to handle workload spikes predictably.
+i) Cluster Autoscaler: JuliaRun provides fully customizable cluster autoscaler, with features like selecting specific nodes while scaling down to avoid interruption of critical processes, scaling based on resource reservation instead of system load, and keeping configurable headroom to handle workload spikes predictably.

-Autoscaling isn’t just limited to clusters.
+ii) Process Autoscaler: Autoscaling isn’t just limited to clusters.
 JuliaRun autoscales processes as well, and makes it fully customizable in Julia.
 Apart from the standard metrics, it is possible to use custom application published metrics and custom Julia functions to determine scaling factor.